|

 Chaser traffic was not a factor in this incident.
 When the Twistex vehicle and I crossed Highway 81, there were no other cars ahead or behind us for at least a mile in front and 1/2 mile behind.
 There were no vehicles on Highway 81 in either northbound or southbound lanes.
 Police had the southbound lanes blocked to our north, and the tornado was crossing the road to the south, blocking the northbound lanes.

-For media interests reading this: due to some disconcerting behavior by those seeking out this footage for commerical interests, I've set up some ground rules regarding this footage:
+For media and other interests reading this: due to some disconcerting behavior by those seeking out this footage for commercial or other interests, I set up some ground rules regarding the unreleased footage that have always been in effect since summer of 2013:

-2. Any individual, group, company or filmmaker who contacts the families in disregard for this stipulation (seeking to persuade the families to allow its release) will be permanently disqualified from receiving a license for its use, even if the time comes that the families approve its release*.
+- Any individual, group, company or filmmaker who contacts the families in disregard for this stipulation (seeking to persuade the families to allow its release) will be permanently disqualified from receiving a license for its use, even if the time comes that its release is approved.
+I have already made good on that promise to some very big names in the business (to the detriment of my own career).

 To put it another way, please respect the families and leave them alone about my car's rear camera video.
 You are free to contact me with any questions about the video at any time.